You can download our complete – daily updated – Our World in Data COVID-19 database.

 The map here presents this metric.
 By clicking on any country you can how the response has changed in each country over time.

 How effective have these policies been in reducing contact between people?
 What impact has it had on how people across the world work, live, and which places they visit?

 We can get some insights on this from the data that Google presents in its COVID-19 Community Mobility Reports.
 Using anonymized data provided by apps such as Google Maps, the company has produced a regularly updated dataset that shows how peoples’ movements have changed throughout the pandemic.1

 This new dataset from Google measures visitor numbers to specific categories of location (e.g. grocery stores, parks, train stations) every day and compares this change relative to baseline day before the pandemic outbreak.
 Baseline days represent a normal value for that day of the week, given as median value over the five‑week period from January 3rd to February 6th 2020.
 Measuring it relative to a normal value for that day of the week is helpful because people obviously often have different routines on weekends versus weekdays.

 Our mission at Our World in Data is to provide the research and data on the world’s largest problems and how to make progress against them.

-In recent work we have researched several of the risk factors for the coronavirus disease:
+In recent work we have researched several of the risk factors for COVID-19: